-Chinese nutrition is about balance of the five flavors: bitter, sweet, sour, salty and pungent.
+Chinese nutrition is about balance of the five flavors: bitter, sweet, sour, salty, and pungent.
 It is natural to crave sweet, and it our body’s way of telling us we need energy.
 But sweet comes in the sweet of asparagus or yams.
-Too much sweet depletes energy, and causes digestive weakness, which then leads to a cascade of issues like bloating, loose stools, fatigue; then diabetes, high cholesterol, high blood pressure, all signs that our body is having trouble processing the foods we eat, and is overloaded with the sweet byproducts it couldn’t digest.
+Too much sweet depletes energy and causes digestive weakness, which then leads to a cascade of issues like bloating, loose stools, fatigue.
+These symptoms may then lead to diabetes, high cholesterol, or high blood pressure, all signs that our body is having trouble processing the foods we eat and is overloaded with the sweet byproducts it couldn’t digest.

 For those times when you just want a taste of something sweet, your healthiest alternative is monk fruit, most commonly known now as lo han, or another healthy choice is stevia.
 Both are plants with naturally occuring sweetness, and, unlike aspartame and other artificial sweeteners that have been cited for dangerous toxicities, they are safe, natural alternatives that are ideal if you’re watching your weight, or if you’re maintaining your health by avoiding sugar.

 I recommend using lo han in moderation, just like sugar.
 In excess it is still far less likely to cause metabolic problems than sugar or any of the artificial sweeteners.

 If you have insulin issues, high blood pressure, high cholesterol, diabetes, or extra weight, it may be best to avoid sweeteners altogether, including stevia, as they all may decrease your sensitivity to insulin.
 With sweet cravings it is important to cultivate a taste for bitter to decrease the stimulated sweet taste buds, thereby decreasing the desire for sweet.

 Monk Fruit History and Healing Properties